York: Human Rights City

-The York Human Rights City Network (YHRCN) involves representatives from the City of York Council, York CVS, York Citizens Advice Bureau, International Service (a rights-based international development organisation based in York), North Yorkshire Police, the City of Sanctuary movement and the Centre for Applied Human Rights at the University of York.
+York: Human Rights City (YHRC) involves representatives from the City of York Council, York CVS, York Citizens Advice Bureau, International Service (a rights-based international development organisation based in York), North Yorkshire Police, the City of Sanctuary movement and the Centre for Applied Human Rights at the University of York.
 Financial supporters include the Joseph Rowntree Charitable Trust, Joseph Rowntree Foundation as well as the Economic and Social Research Council.

 What is a Human Rights City?

-We want York to declare itself the UK’s first Human Rights City in 2017.
-By this we mean that:
+York became the UK’s first Human Rights City in 2017.

-To find out more, check out the Human Rights City Network website.
+To find out more, check out the York: Human Rights City website.